HaocanSun/haocansun.github.io/_pages/about.md

 - I hope to become an interdisciplinary scholar who cares about real-world problems.
 Considering targeted information delivery, multi-turn conversations, and the development of relational affective trust, AI offers both opportunities and challenges.
 I aim to use cross-disciplinary approaches to address real-world health issues: How AI-mediated environments reshape health persuasion.  <a href='https://scholar.google.com/citations?user=tr33OgQAAAAJ&hl=zh-CN&oi=ao'><img src="https://img.shields.io/badge/Citations-9cf?style=flat&logo=Google%20Scholar">
 </a>

+> *How to pronounce my name:
+> Hào, pronounced like “How” (as in how are you), with a falling tone.
+> Càn, pronounced like “Tsahn” (starts with a soft ts sound, similar to the end of cats).
+> Sūn, pronounced like “Soon” (rhymes with moon).*

 <span id="publications"></span>
 # 📝 Publications